 Right?
 Apparently not.

 The survey covered typical servings of those two menu items, along with cheesecake, chicken salad, milkshake, and fried chicken.
-These aren’t even the most caloric fast food items — these are the foods with the most calories.
+These aren’t even the most caloric fast food items — these are 30 popular fast foods that are real calorie bombs.

 Interestingly, respondents thought fried chicken had more calories than it actually does (the estimates averaged out to 446 calories; the real number is 330).
 On the other hand, people were far off when it came to cheesecake, estimating 421 calories while the caloric truth is 720.